-• A generator is written as:
+- A generator is written as:

-Pattern <- ListExpr.
+- Pattern <- ListExpr.
 ListExpr must be an expression that evaluates to a list of terms.

+- A bit string generator is written as:

+'''

+BitstringPattern <= BitStringExpr.

+'''

-- A bit string generator is written as: BitstringPattern <= BitStringExpr.
-BitStringExpr must be an expression that evaluates to a bitstring. - A filter is an expression that evaluates to true or false.
+BitStringExpr must be an expression that evaluates to a bitstring.

+A filter is an expression that evaluates to true or false.

-The variables in the generator patterns, shadow variables in the function clause, surrounding the bit string comprehensions.
+The variables in the generator patterns shadow previously bound variables, including variables bound in a previous generator pattern.